Instructions for setting up your computer for the practicals

 Git Commit Error: unable to start editor ‘editor’: When merging branches locally, if git throws unable to start editor 'editor', it can not find a suitable editor.
 If this happens to you, try:

-for VSCode.
-(Replace code by your own editor if you are using something else.)
+(or possibly git config --global --replace-all core.editor "code --wait") for VSCode.
+(Replace code --wait by your own editor if you are using something else.)

 Cabal says “No cabal file found” while building dependencies: Try cabal build again.
 It will likely succeed (or get further, at least) the second time.